On substantial participation

 JSC Olainfarm has received announcement on substantial participation from Nika Saveļjeva.
 According to the announcement share of voting rights has decreased from 7.8% to 0%.

 JSC Olainfarm has received announcement on substantial participation from AS AB CITY.
-According to the announcement share of voting rights is 7.8%.
-Other persons that belong to controlled company’s chain have 1.05% (AS RĪGAS FARMACEITISKĀ FABRIKA) and 21.97% (SIA FARMA FUND) of voting rights.
+According to the announcement total share of voting rights is 30.84%.
+AS AB CITY has 7.8% and other persons that belong to controlled company’s chain have 1.07% (AS RĪGAS FARMACEITISKĀ FABRIKA) and 21.97% (SIA FARMA FUND) of voting rights.

 The received announcements (in Latvian) are attached.